wren-lang/wren/doc/site/concurrency.markdown

 ## Invoking fibers

-Once you've created a fiber, you can invoke it (which suspends the current fiber) by calling its `call()` method:
+Once you've created a fiber, you can invoke it, which suspends the current fiber, by calling its `call()` method:

     :::wren
     fiber.call()

-The called fiber will execute its code until it reaches the end of its body or until it passes control to another fiber.
+The called fiber executes until it reaches the end of its body or until it passes control to another fiber.
 If it reaches the end of its body, it's considered *done*:

     :::wren
     var fiber = Fiber.new { System.print("Hi") }
     System.print(fiber.isDone) //> false
-    fiber.call()
+    fiber.call() //> "Hi"
     System.print(fiber.isDone) //> true

 When it finishes, it automatically resumes the fiber that called it.
 It's a